ChrisBuilds/terminaltexteffects/docs/changeblog/changeblog_0.11.0.md

 `Canvas Dimensions`

 : The Canvas dimensions are determined in one of three ways.
-: - Specified exactly via the `--canvas-width` and `--canvas-height` arguments (or related TerminalConfig attributes).
+: - Specified exactly via the `--canvas-width` and `--canvas-height` options (or related TerminalConfig attributes).
 : - Set to match the discovered Terminal dimensions by setting `--canvas-height` or `--canvas-width` to `0`.
 : - Set to match the dimensions of the input text by setting `--canvas-height` or `--canvas-width` to `-1`.
 : Note that the separate dimensions, width and height, can be specified through any of these methods independently.